devtooligan/awesome-huff/README.md

 This is your main GH org for all things Huff: https://github.com/huff-language.
  - [huff-rs](https://github.com/huff-language/huff-rs) You'll be installing this, the new compiler built in Rust, developed by the community and recently released to the public.
 After installing `huffc` it's time to start hacking!
 Write your first Huff function, anon.
 Start with something simple like adding two numbers.
 See the tutorials in the docs.
  - [huff-project-template](https://github.com/huff-language/huff-project-template/) A template for bootstrapping new Huff projects.
 Includes Foundry `HuffDeployer`.
+- [huffmate](https://github.com/huff-language/huffmate) A library of modern, hyper-optimized, and secure Huff contracts.
+Currently the gold standard of Huff libraries.
  - [vscode-huff](https://github.com/huff-language/vscode-huff) A VSCode extension for Huff with syntax highlighting.
 Also available from within your VSCode in the Extensions Marketplace.
  - [huff-examples](https://github.com/huff-language/huff-examples) Currently has wip versions of ERC20 and ERC721.
  - [huff-breakage](https://github.com/huff-language/huff-breakage) 💎***HIDDEN GEM***💎 A repo containing incorrect, breaking, and footgunned Huff contracts.
 You'll learn a lot about Huff by reading what not to do in this excellent resource by [@refcells](https://twitter.com/refcells).